spacetelescope/PASTIS/README.md

 ```

 #### On MacOS Mojave 10.14.6 - backend
-The `tkagg` backend makes the machine crash and restart, so don't use that one.
+Using the `tkagg` backend on MacOS Mojave 10.14.6 makes the machine crash and restart, so don't use that one.
 The default should run fine, but if you
 encounter this issue you can change the default backend in the `matplotlibrc` file under `backend` at almost the very top of the file.